 However, unlike the other armor sets, you do not need to smelt the leather.
 You just need to go to the crafting table and create whichever part you need.
 Refer to the guide above to do the specific portion of the armor you want.

 Iron is the most durable armor within the mid-game segment of your play session.
 This is arguably the longest armor set you’ll be wearing in the game until you find the next better one: gold.
 Iron is found deep within the stones.
 Dig deep enough until you reach the depths of the stone mine.
 You will most likely find plenty of iron within the middle part of the world.

 A very rare block that you can usually find in-between land and nether areas.
 If you’re lucky, you might be able to find gold within the first 30 minutes of your play session if you come looking for iron immediately.
 This is also a very sturdy armor that can withstand waves of enemies without a problem.
 Their damages will barely do anything to you.

-Of course, Diamond will always remain as the peak armor type in the game.
+Of course, Diamond will always remain the peak armor type in the game.
 To find it, you must have already finished digging up gold.
 Diamonds will automatically generate at some point once you have enough gold in your storage.
 Best of all, it is the most ideal armor against large boss fights.

 Spelunking is the Way

 Crafting the armor themselves is easy to do.
 It’s the farming that’s quite hard.
 So, if you are ready to get digging, do it on the PC.
 Catch LokiCraft for free on the desktop today.